scylladb/scylladb/docs/troubleshooting/change-ownership.rst

 ScyllaDB Fails to Start Due to Wrong Ownership Problems
 ========================================================

-In cases where a Scylla node fails to start because there is improper ownership, the following steps will help.
+In cases where a ScyllaDB node fails to start because there is improper ownership, the following steps will help.

 Phenomena
 ^^^^^^^^^

-Scylla node fails to start.
+ScyllaDB node fails to start.

-In cases where the Scylla node fails to start, check Scylla :doc:`logs </getting-started/logging/>`.
+In cases where the ScyllaDB node fails to start, check ScyllaDB :doc:`logs </getting-started/logging/>`.
 If you see the following error message:
 Could not access ``<PATH>: Permission denied std::system_error (error system:13, Permission denied)``.

 For example: